sashakid/ios-guide/README.md

 __C Loops (for/while)__

 for and while loops are the "classic" method of iterating over a collection.
-Anyone who's taken Comput-er Science 101 has written code like this before:
+Anyone who's taken Computer Science 101 has written code like this before:
 ```objectivec
 for (NSUInteger i = 0; i < [array count]; i++) {
 	id object = array[i];